konstantinosxir/PVsyst-5MWp-Solar-BESS-Study/README.md

 ## 📌 Executive Summary

-This project investigates the techno-economic optimization of a **5.03 MWp utility-scale solar PV plant** located in **Karditsa, Greece**.
+This project investigates the techno-economic optimization of a **5 MWp utility-scale solar PV plant** located in **Karditsa, Greece**.
 With grid congestion leading to strict injection limits (curtailments), the study evaluates the integration of a **behind-the-meter industrial Battery Energy Storage System (BESS)** operating under a **Peak Shaving** strategy.

-The analysis transitions from an initial theoretical baseline scenario to a fully realistic model incorporating **3D Near Shadings (Linear)**, **Detailed Thermal/Ohmic Losses**, and **Project Financing (PPA vs Merchant sensitivity)**.
+The analysis transitions from an initial theoretical baseline scenario to a fully realistic model incorporating **3D Near Shadings (Linear)**, **Detailed Thermal/Ohmic Losses**, and **Project Financing**.

 ---